-A Sine-on-Random (SoR) test is the most accurate test method for replicating an environment with rotational components.
+A sine-on-random (SoR) test is the most accurate test method for replicating an environment with rotational components.
 However, there is no standard method of SoR test development, and the process of generating and accelerating both sine and random test profiles can be time-consuming and prone to error.
 STAG is an accurate and efficient option for SoR test development using recorded data.

-STAG uses recorded time history data from an engine run-up or coast down to generate the sinusoidal portion of the SoR test.
+STAG uses recorded time data from an engine run-up or coast down to generate the sinusoidal portion of the SoR test.
 Then, the data are exported to VibrationVIEW, where the random test profiles are generated and accelerated with the fatigue damage spectrum (FDS).
-Together, the sinusoidal and random test profiles constitute an accelerated SoR test that is the damage equivalent of the original environment.
+Together, the sinusoidal and random test profiles constitute an accelerated SoR test that is the damage equivalent to the original environment.